isomerpages/nlb-biblioasia/_holding-area/The 1973 SEAP Games in Singapore.md

 #### **A New Stadium for the Games**
 Interestingly, Singapore had originally been invited by the SEAP Games Federation Council to host an earlier edition of the games.
 However, they were turned down as Singapore felt that it did not have the facilities, particularly a national stadium, to embark on such a venture.
 “Until then, we are not ready for anything,” said President of the Singapore Olympic and Sports Council Othman Wok when he announced in 1967 that Singapore would not be able to host the 5th SEAP Games.[^2]

 Getting a proper stadium was thus the first job at hand.
 Located on the grounds of the former Kallang Airport and Kallang Park, the stadium took six years to build, from December 1966 to June 1972.
-It boasted a distinct brutalist design, adorned with a stunning array of monumental columns and heroic diagonal beams, complemented by expansive rake-seating terraces.
+It boasted a distinct Brutalist design, adorned with a stunning array of monumental columns and heroic diagonal beams, complemented by expansive rake-seating terraces.
 The megastructure also featured four imposing floodlights and a daring 20-metre-high cantilevered roof that gracefully extended over the grandstand.[^3]

 The National Stadium was officially declared opened by Prime Minister Lee Kuan Yew on 21 July 1973, just two months before the SEAP games.
 At the opening, Lee noted that the $50-million stadium would not be profitable.
 “In fact, we shall be lucky to get enough receipts to pay for the annual administrative and maintenance costs,” he said.
 “However, as a social investment, fully and properly used, it can be made a great asset… people will be encouraged to watch, and then to personally take part in sporting activities.”[^4]